Take 5 Reviews

 Picture

-Well, diving right into it, 'Scream 3' picks just a couple of years after 'Scream 2'.
-The backdrop for the movie is a studio lot, and the set pieces of 'Stab 3'; a film based on things we haven't seen happen.
-Presumably, 'Stab 2' was based on the events of 'Scream 2', but we skipped right over that.
-I suppose the point here is actually somewhat clever, as it shows how a studio will just make things up as they go, as long as those box office numbers keep coming.
-So, I'll give it up to the film for portraying something like studio interference in such a way.
-But it's also hard to do the "sequel" farce a second time and still have it hold any water.
+'Scream 3' picks up just a couple of years after 'Scream 2'.
+The movie's backdrop is a studio lot, and the set pieces of 'Stab 3', a film based on events we haven't seen, and one can assume the unseen 'Stab 2' was based on the events of 'Scream 2'.
+I suppose the point here is somewhat clever, as it shows how a studio will make things up as they go along, as long as those box-office numbers keep coming in.
+So, I can at least give the film some credit for portraying something like studio interference in such a way.

-This is sort of a weird one because for as much as it seems to be a pretty solid commentary about studio interference when it comes to movie-making (especially with money-grabbing trilogy chapters), that's also its downfall (as I sort of mentioned earlier).
-It IS the third time we've seen this kind of thing in a few short years, so it's fair to say that by this time it was getting a touch old.
-This was also the peak of the teen slasher genre of the late 90s-early 00s, so I think by this point, either other non-'Scream' titles were grabbing our interest, or we were just plain starting to get a little tired of the whole teen horror thing, if not the slasher thing altogether.
+Even though I love me some Jay & Silent Bob, and appreciate the commentary on studio interference in movie-making (especially with money-grabbing trilogy chapters), that's also its downfall.
+It IS the third time we've seen this kind of thing in a few short years, so it's fair to say it was getting a touch old by this point.
+This was also the peak of the teen horror genre of the late 90s-early 00s, so I think by this point, especially with other non-'Scream' titles grabbing our interest, the 'Scream' thing was starting to get just a little stale, if not the whole concept of teen horror, which was often highly predictable.

-All in all, I think this grows on me a little tiny bit every time I watch it, but that's really just a personal thing.
-It's slowly falling into the "guilty pleasure" category because, while it has a few clever things about it, the overall execution is just sort of "meh" to the point where it's almost laughable.
-I'd swear, they made characters extra stupid for this one.
-All of it leads to a disappointing, almost "WTF" type of reveal as well, which almost feels cheap.
-I think if they could have been more clever, or even risky with who the killer was in this one, I'd have gotten more out of it like I did with 'Scream 2'.
-But even though I might see this as a sort of guilty pleasure now, it's still not very well done and in many ways felt like the end of things back in the year 2000.
-Turns out, however, we were wrong!
-Three more to go!
+Speaking personally, this chapter's slowly falling into the "guilty pleasure" category because, while it has a few clever elements, the overall execution feels almost laughable.
+I'd swear, they made the characters extra stupid for this one.
+All of it leads to a disappointing reveal that almost feels cheap.
+I think if they could have been more clever, or even risky with who the killer was in this one, I'd have gotten more out of it.
+I can't classify it as something awful, but I have to admit that I probably find it to be the weakest entry into the whole series, even if I do see it in that "guilty pleasure" light nowadays.

 2/5